-GLOSSARY - Policy for the Protection and Restoration of Riparian and Wetland Management Zones in Kitsap County Parks
+GLOSSARY

-Type "A" Wetland An area of 1⁄2 acre or more covered by open water seven consecutive days between April 1 st and October 1 st .
-This includes forested and non forested bogs that are greater than 1⁄4 acre.
+Type "A" Wetland An area of 1⁄2 acre or more covered by open water seven consecutive days between April 1st and October 1st.
+This includes forested and non-forested bogs that are greater than 1⁄4 acre.

 Type "B" Wetland An open area of 1⁄4 acre or more that is vegetated with water tolerant plants and/or shrubs.

 Forested Wetland A wetland with a tree crown closure of 30% or more, if trees are mature.

-Type "S" Stream Shorelines of Washington State Type "F" Stream Streams lakes and ponds that are used by fish, amphibians, wildlife and drinking water Type "Np" Perennial, year round stream flow (sometimes below the surface).
-Type "Ns" Seasonal streams ELZ Equipment limitation zone on type Np/Ns streams Bogs A unique wetland with peat or muck to 16 inches or more and vegetation, such as sphagnum moss, Labrador Tea, Bog Rosemary and other hydrophilic plants, requiring acidic soils.
+Type "S" Stream Shorelines of Washington State

+Type "F" Stream Streams lakes and ponds that are used by fish, amphibians, wildlife and drinking water

+Type "Np" Perennial, year round stream flow (sometimes below the surface).

+Type "Ns" Seasonal streams

+ELZ Equipment limitation zone on type Np/Ns streams

+Bogs A unique wetland with peat or muck to 16 inches or more and vegetation, such as sphagnum moss, Labrador Tea, Bog Rosemary and other hydrophilic plants, requiring acidic soils.
 True bogs are rare on the landscape and Included here as bogs are Poor Fens for purposes of Forest Practices.

-Conventional Thinning Thinning that spaces the leave trees out as equally as possible and is designed as a method to produce the highest quality wood for the subsequent final harvest.
-Non Conventional Thinning Thinning where the smallest trees are removed first, thinning from below leaving the largest trees and clumps of trees along with skips and small openings; thereby creating a highly varied forest landscape.
-DBH The diameter of a tree at breast height (4.5 feet) Riparian Zone The area adjacent to streams, lakes and ponds.
+Conventional Thinning A thinning that spaces the leave trees out as equally as possible and is designed as a method to produce the highest quality wood for the subsequent final harvest.

+Non-Conventional Thinning A thinning where the smallest trees are removed first, thinning from below leaving the largest trees and clumps of trees along with skips and small openings; thereby creating a highly varied forest landscape.
+Often referred to as Variable Density Thinning.

-Relative Density
+DBH The diameter of a tree at breast height (4.5 feet)

+Riparian Zone Protective buffer bordering streams, lakes and shorelines.

-A descriptive term that relates to the density of a timber stand to a fully stocked level.
+Relative Density A descriptive term that relates to the density of a timber stand to a fully stocked level.
 An ideal RD for wildlife habitat is between 25 and 45.